 Rear-Drive Elliptical

-A rear driven elliptical trainer has the flywheel at the rear of the machine.
+A rear driven cross trainer has the flywheel at the back of the machine.
 This creates a longer, more vertical movement that closely resembles walking or running.
-That movement is more intensive than on a front driven model and demands more from your muscles and energy system.
-This makes a rear driven elliptical trainer an excellent choice for athletes who want to train effectively, burn more calories and seriously improve their fitness.
+That movement is more intensive than with a front driven model and demands more from your muscles and energy system.
+That makes a rear driven cross trainer an excellent choice for athletes who want to train effectively, burn more calories and seriously build up their fitness.

-Rear driven elliptical trainers are generally larger than front driven models and, in most variants, have an adjustable stride length, allowing you to adapt the workout to your height and intensity level.
-The main selection criteria are the stride length in relation to your height, the braking system, the maximum user weight and the presence of a training computer.
-Also pay attention to frame stability: preferably choose a model with sufficient machine weight, especially if you want to train intensively or while standing.
+Rear driven cross trainers are generally larger than front driven models and most variants have an adjustable stride length, allowing you to tailor the training to your height and intensity level.
+The main selection criteria are the stride length in relation to your body height, the braking system, the maximum user load and the presence of a training computer.
+Also pay attention to frame stability: preferably choose a model with sufficient own weight, especially if you want to train intensively or at a standing position.
+Also view our complete range of cross trainers for all types and variants.